vega-studio/deltav/docs/API/Instances/InstanceProvider.md

 # InstanceProvider<T extends Instance>

-InstanceProvider implements IInstancePrivider
+InstanceProvider implements IInstanceProvider

 ## Constructor(instances: T[])

-Can be constructed by an arroy of instances or an empty provider will be constructed.
+Can be constructed by an array of instances or an empty provider will be constructed.

 **instances:T[]**